h15200/notes/system-design.md

 ### CDN or CDA

 - content delivery network is a group of servers around the world that can lower latency, add redundancies and fault-tolerence when deliverying static data

+- sits in the DNS layer to route calls to PHYSICALLY different location servers.
+This is conceptually similar to a load balancer, but is different as load balancers usually distributes network calls to individual severs that are all close together in location.

 ### Rate limiting